liangjiandeng/DLPan-Toolbox/README.md

 # DLPan-Toolbox

-This toolbox is related to the paper "Machine Learning in Pansharpening: A Benchmark, from Shallow to Deep Networks" accepted in IEEE Geoscience and Remote Sensing Magazine, 2022 (see the following reference [1]).
+This toolbox is related to the paper ``Machine Learning in Pansharpening: A Benchmark, from Shallow to Deep Networks, IEEE Geoscience and Remote Sensing Magazine, 2022`` (see the following reference [1]).

 * This is a deep learning (DL) toolbox for pansharpening, which can be used for training and testing getting the comparison between traditional and DL methods.